Library

 The Right Amount

-You’ll also need to know how many linear feet will you get out of a pail of the sealant or chinking that you use to order the proper amount.
-Do you know the square footage of your log home exterior?
-You’ll need to know that when ordering finish and topcoats.
+You’ll need to know that when ordering stains and topcoats.
 How many square feet of coverage will you get from a gallon of finish?
 Sometimes the more moderate or even higher priced products are a better value because they go further than the cheaper ones.
 This is worth considering, as labor rates keep increasing.

 Proper Project Prep